Jamazi4/bimcat/notes.md

 current:

-1. components dropdown not in the middle
 2. when accessing component from library, change breadcrumbs somehow
-3. add spinner when component browser currently is searching
-4. locale date is wrong on prod
+3. locale date is wrong on prod
-5. loading tsx is spinning top left corner
-6. sonner styling for success and error (border color maybe) - link on upload - or uploading toast and success toast
+4. sonner styling for success and error (border color maybe) - link on upload - or uploading toast and success toast
-7. duplicated psets sometimes - also opens both
+5. duplicated psets sometimes - also opens both

-now added /libraries/[libraryId]/[componentId], which is the same as components/browser/[id].
-Need to send to correct link in ComponentList.tsx on handleRowClick

 library browser

-- no private, but editable would be good - non-editable as button to create copy
 - search bar, make component copy
 - add users or share library via link, current users - on link click add user to
 - if private component added to public library - ask component toggle private
 - for entering library - 'private' doesn't matter for component

-libraries:

-- labels? also for components would be good
-- Your libraries checkbox
-- searchbar
-- either toggleprivate/delete or favorites

 on favorite - become guest user - for invitation to library auto fav, removing fav is going out of library.
 Owner can't add to fav